phpmyadmin/sql-parser/CONTRIBUTING.md

 ## Coding standards

 We do follow PSR-1 and PSR-2 coding standards.

-You can use php-cs-fixer to fix the code to match our expectations:
+You can use phpcbf to fix the code to match our expectations:

 ```
-php-cs-fixer fix .
+./vendor/bin/phpcbf
 ```

 ## Testsuite